Cockroach Eggs - How to Identify & Get Rid of Them

 How to Kill Cockroach Eggs

-Cockroaches are extremely annoying and nasty little buggers.
-Once your home has been infested, it may be very hard to get rid of them.
-Something that may kill the roach won’t necessarily kill the eggs, too.
+These insects are extremely annoying and nasty little buggers.
+Once your home has been infested, it may be very hard to get rid of the cockroaches.
+Something that may kill the adult roach won’t necessarily kill the eggs, too.
 So, how can you get rid of those eggs?
 Well, it’s a tricky process.
 To eliminate a cockroach infestation completely, you will need to target both the adult roaches and their eggs.

 First, you have to find their hiding spots.
 Since you already know the most common places where they hide, this may be a very easy task for you.
 Once you spot a cockroach egg, pick it up using gloves or a paper towel (you can also use a vacuum cleaner).
 Then, crush the ootheca and throw it away in a plastic bag.
 Don’t throw away the plastic bag in your local bin.
 Dispose of it as far from your home as possible.